Rhode Island Tree Farm Program | PO Box 53 | No. Scituate, RI 02857 | 401-568-3421

 RI TREE FARM FALL TOUR

-Saturday, October 26, 2024 — 9:00am to 12:00pm
+Saturday, October 11, 2025 — 9:00am to 12:00pm

 PRINT FLYER | DIRECTIONS

 The event is free and open to the public, and registration is not required.
 The event will be held rain or shine.
 Proper footwear and appropriate dress for the weather is required.
-For more information, contact RIFCO at (401) 568-3410.

 The RI Tree Farm Program is a voluntary recognition program, part of the American Tree Farm System, promoting the sustainable management of our forests for wood, water, wildlife, and recreation since 1941.
 The RI Tree Farm Program sponsors annual tours to highlight the work that certified Tree Farmers do to protect and manage Rhode Island’s woodlands.
-The Rhode Island program is co-sponsored by the RI Forest Conservators Organization (RIFCO), the RI DEM’s Division of Agriculture & Forest Environment, and Providence Water.
+The Rhode Island program is co-sponsored by the RI Forest Conservator’s Organization (RIFCO), the RI DEM’s Division of Agriculture & Forest Environment, and Providence Water.

 Joint Annual Dinner & Conservation Awards Presentation